IELTS Essay Topics with sample answer.

 Write about the following topic:

-Children in some parts of the world have less responsibility compared to children in the past.
-Some people think of this as a positive change, however, others think of it as a negative change.
+Children in some parts of the world today have less responsibility compared to children in the past.

 Give reasons for your answer and include any relevant examples from your own knowledge or experience.